If You Float You’re a Witch

-I have done an extensive amount of dramaturgical work (research) on the time period, and the picture it paints is one of complete condemnation and persecution of the female sex.
+I’ve done an extensive amount of dramaturgical work on the time period, and the picture it paints is one of complete condemnation and persecution of the female sex.
 The witch hunts were essentially designed to root out anyone that opposed or didn’t conform to the patriarchal model of the time (and this one).
 Specifically, this meant single women, widows, the old, and the poor.
-All of these people were considered a needless expense of their village, because they did not neatly fit into the “woman’s” role as wife, child-bearer, or even sex object.
+All of these people were considered a needless expense of their village, because they didn’t neatly fit into the “woman’s” role as wife, child-bearer, or even sex object.
 If they couldn’t be used for baby-making, they were of no use to society.

 This mindset was the genesis, so to speak, of the “swimming” test performed on witches at this time.
 In it, an accused “witch” was tightly bound and then tossed into a body of water.
 If they floated, it meant that the “holy” water was rejecting them and they were indeed a witch.
 If they sank, they were innocent.
 Of course, this often meant that they were also dead.